GMELab/RovHer/README.md

 * `mode` applies to whether you wish to use the R or Rust-based RARity implementation in script 4 (default: "regular")
 * `sort` is how to sort list of variants, either "descending" (high scores = more functional) or "ascending" (lower scores = more functional)

-Input files:
+Prepared input files:
-* `input_file` path to a list of approximately LD-independent variants (formatted as chr:pos:ref:alt) typically from PLINK `--clump` function; no column header
+* `input_file` path to a list of approximately LD-independent variants (formatted as chr:pos:ref:alt) typically generated from the PLINK
+   `--clump` function; no column header
 * `score_file` path to the master annotation file.
 Retrieve pre-computed RovHer annotations from: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15596103.svg)](https://doi.org/10.5281/zenodo.15596103)
 * `GENOTYPE_DIR` directory containing per-chromosome genotype matrices for these LD-independent variants saved as `.RData` files each containing a